danpelota/geocoder-showdown/README.md

 data, as well as the national state and county lookup tables needed by the geocoder.

-    # Required for the geocoder scripts
-    sudo apt-get install -y unzip
     psql -t -c "SELECT Loader_Generate_Script(ARRAY['FL'], 'sh');" -o import-fl.sh --no-align sh import-fl.sh
     # Go for a long walk